Twelve-year-old Ava Kuhn is making a significant impact with her small business.

 Ava and Yolanda estimate that they’ve sold 800 lip balm tubes since starting Peachy’s Bee Balm one year ago.

-“There was a Youth Rodeo at the end of August, and they bought a bunch of lip balms to use them as prizes, so a lot of kids in the community got some from there.
+“There was a Youth Rodeo at the end of August, and they bought a bunch of lip balms to use as prizes, so a lot of kids in the community got some.
 She also did a few Christmas markets and did well at those events,” Yolanda says.

 A portion of every sale goes to a good cause.